fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 ![_config.yml]({{ site.baseurl }}/images/2021-02-11-cqrs-and-event-sourcing/architecture_diagram.png)

 As an entry point we have a web service, exposing various endpoints.
-In the said application the API utlizes [REST + HTTP/JSON](https://en.wikipedia.org/wiki/Representational_state_transfer), but it could just as easily be a (already mentioned) GraphQL API.
+In the said application the API utilizes [REST + HTTP/JSON](https://en.wikipedia.org/wiki/Representational_state_transfer), but it could just as easily be a (already mentioned) GraphQL API.

 The *Commander* component is responsible for:
 - Accepting commands / mutations (client intentions).